PentaHelix/pentahelix.github.io/_posts/2015-10-27-[chrawl]-Devlog-21:-Glorious-Guns.md

 	t1.parent.position += pos;
  }
 ```

+The Gun Component does simple firing logic, as well as a pseudo reload animation (just a series of Tweens).

 ##Texture Generation
 Currently, texture generation is very simple, but it works pretty well.
 Basically, I choose 2 colors, map them to a pattern, choose a shade of grey, map it to a pattern, and then map those patterns to a UV.
 Sounds pretty simple right?